CargoSense/dart_sass/README.md

 ## FAQ
 ### Compatibility with Alpine Linux (`mix sass default` exited with 2)
 Dart-native executables rely on [glibc](https://www.gnu.org/software/libc/) to be present.
-Because Alpine Linux is uses [musl](https://musl.libc.org/) instead, you have to add the package [alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc) to your installation.
+Because Alpine Linux uses [musl](https://musl.libc.org/) instead, you have to add the package [alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc) to your installation.
 Follow the installation guide in the README.

 Example for Docker (has to be added before running `mix sass`):
 ```Dockerfile